Siryi-Oleksandr/tweet-card-test/README.md

 _The application consist from Home and Tweets pages.
 Home page is page for welcome and general information.
 The Tweets page loads user cards from the database.
-By clicking on the Follow or Following buttons in the card, you can subscribe or nsubscribe to a user.
+By clicking on the Follow or Following buttons in the card, you can subscribe or unsubscribe to a user.
 There are also different types of user filtering, by type and name._

 ---